Ethersocial/ethersocial-pool/README.md

 If you want to go back to the original terminal,

-    $ screen -r gesn1
+    $ screen -r geth1

-To start a Gesn instance for mining, run it with all your usual flags, extended by:
+To start a geth instance for mining, run it with all your usual flags, extended by:

-    $ gesn --cache=1024 --mine --txpool.pricelimit 1000000 --rpc --rpcaddr 127.0.0.1 --rpcport 9545 --rpcapi "eth,net,web3" console
+    $ geth --cache=1024 --mine --txpool.pricelimit 1000000 --rpc --rpcaddr 127.0.0.1 --rpcport 9545 --rpcapi "eth,net,web3" console
     Crtl + a, d

 ### Install Ethersocial pool